-- (d) The secretary may grant a waiver or a variance from any licensure or registration standard, or portion thereof, for the period during which the license or registration is in effect. - (1) Requests for waivers or variances of licensure or registration standards shall be in writing to the secretary and shall include: - (A) The specific section of this article or rules promulgated pursuant to this article for which a waiver or variance is sought; - (B) The rationale for requesting the waiver or variance; - (C) Documentation by the medication-assisted treatment program's medical director to the secretary that describes how the program will maintain the quality of services and patient safety if the wavier or variance is granted; and - (D) The consequences of not receiving approval of the requested wavier or variance. - (2) The secretary shall issue a written statement to the medication-assisted treatment program granting or denying a request for a waiver or variance of program licensure or registration standards. - (3) The medication-assisted treatment program shall maintain a file copy of all requests for waivers or variances and the approval or denial of the requests for the period during which the license or registration is in effect. - (4) The Office of Health Facility Licensure and Certification shall inspect each medication-assisted treatment program prior to a waiver or variance being granted, including a review of patient records, to ensure and verify that any waiver or variance request meets the spirit and purpose of this article and the rules promulgated pursuant to this article.
-The Office of Health Facility Licensure and Certification may verify, by unannounced inspection, that the medication-assisted treatment program is in compliance with any waiver or variance granted by the secretary for the duration of such waiver or variance.
+- (d) The director, in consultation with the Inspector General, may grant a waiver or a variance from any licensure or registration standard, or portion thereof, for the period during which the license or registration is in effect. - (1) Requests for waivers or variances of licensure or registration standards shall be in writing to the director and shall include: - (A) The specific section of this article or rules promulgated pursuant to this article for which a waiver or variance is sought; - (B) The rationale for requesting the waiver or variance; - (C) Documentation by the medication-assisted treatment program's medical director to the director that describes how the program will maintain the quality of services and patient safety if the wavier or variance is granted; and - (D) The consequences of not receiving approval of the requested wavier or variance. - (2) The director, in consultation with the Inspector General, shall issue a written statement to the medication-assisted treatment program granting or denying a request for a waiver or variance of program licensure or registration standards. - (3) The medication-assisted treatment program shall maintain a file copy of all requests for waivers or variances and the approval or denial of the requests for the period during which the license or registration is in effect. - (4) The Office of Health Facility Licensure and Certification shall inspect each medication-assisted treatment program prior to a waiver or variance being granted, including a review of patient records, to ensure and verify that any waiver or variance request meets the spirit and purpose of this article and the rules promulgated pursuant to this article.
+The Office of Health Facility Licensure and Certification may verify, by unannounced inspection, that the medication-assisted treatment program is in compliance with any waiver or variance granted by the director, in consultation with the Inspector General, for the duration of such waiver or variance.

-§16-5Y-7.
+§16B-13-7.
 Inspection; inspection warrant.